MicrochipTech/information-search/README.md

 * **Source code (zip)**
 * **Source code (tar.gz)**

-These are automatically created by GitHub and **do not contain the actual application/any source code**.
+These are automatically created by GitHub and **do not contain the actual application or any source code**.

 **Download this:**
 `infosearch-<release-number>.exe`